vipial1/BAXI_thermostat/README.md

 ## WORK IN PROGRESS
-- HVAC can not be set from HA (missing parameters to send)
-- Preset can not be set from HA (missing parameters to send)
 - Super huge refactor (code is completely shitty now)
 - Lots (seriously, lots) of bugs to be fixed.
 - Multidevice not tested, probably not working